Why is vaccination so important?

 We often develop lifelong immunity when we have had a disease.
 However, some diseases may lead to serious complications and sometimes death.
 The aim of vaccination is to obtain this immunity without any of the risks of having the disease.

-When we vaccinate, the immune system's "memory" is activated.
+When we vaccinate, we activate the immune system's "memory."
 During vaccination, a weakened microbe, a fragment, or something that resembles it, is added to the body.
 The immune system is then activated without us becoming sick.
 Some dangerous infectious diseases can be prevented in a simple and effective way.
-For some diseases, vaccination will lead to lifelong protection, while for others the effect is diminished after a few years and booster doses are required.
+For some diseases, vaccination provides lifelong protection, while for others the effect is diminished after a few years and booster doses are required.

 Infants tolerate vaccines well

-Our immune system is already prepared early in the womb to tackle various microbes that we encounter after birth.
-Vaccines use only a small part of a child's immune capacity and burden the immune system to a much lesser degree than common infections, such as a cold.
-Infants therefore tolerate vaccination well, including receiving several vaccinations at once.
+In the womb, our immune system is already prepared to tackle various microbes that we encounter after birth.
+Since vaccines only use a small part of a child's immune capacity, the immune system is burdened much less than with common infections, such as a cold.
+Infants therefore tolerate vaccination well, including receiving several vaccinations at the same time.

 When the majority of the population has been vaccinated against a disease, there will be few people left to whom the infection can spread.
 This protects the few who have not been vaccinated.